 The Egyptians in 2000 BC technically invented the first form of outdoor advertising, although today we could consider it slightly different.
 One of the most successful print marketing campaigns was Absolut's, which began in 1980 and lasted 25 years with more than 1500 different images.
 This creative campaign used everyday items and landscapes to mimic form, creating an exciting narrative that everyone loves.
-In 1957, a print ad was created with the slogan “does it or does it not?” following a real conversation between editor Shirley Polykoff and her mother-in-law, taking advantage of the idea that hair coloring could be a secret between a woman and her hairdresser.
+In 1957, a print ad was created to challenge the stigma of artificial hair colors with the slogan “does it or does it not?”.

 Prior to Nike's “Just Do It” campaign in the late 1980s, the sportswear retailer almost exclusively supplied professional athletes and marathon runners.
 This huge campaign managed to change the perception of the brand by taking advantage of the latest US fitness fad and rebranding as a clothing store for the masses.
-Google also produces annual videos to promote their services, reminding users how much they use and trust the search engine in their daily lives.
+Google's annual video is used to promote their services, reminding users how much they use and trust the search engine in their daily lives.
 All videos contain a powerful message and tell a story of the past 12 months.

 At Biteable, we like to think we know a thing or two about creating great video ads and commercials.
-We have put together some of our favorite commercials of all time to inspire you for your next video ad.
+For fun, we decided to put together some of our favorite commercials of all time to inspire you for your next video ad.
 So what does it take to make a good announcement?
 Well, as you'll see in the examples below, there are some common traits shared by the best commercials.
 In addition, experts are divided as to whether even a hilarious and popular ad will result in increased revenue and knowledge.

-In parts of Asia, particularly Thailand, advertisers seem to want to make viewers cry.
-One company, Thai Life Insurance is especially known for producing massively popular and moving advertisements.
-For millions of Americans, the Super Bowl is really about commercials.
-While older viewers tend to remain interested in the game, a survey found that most viewers under the age of 30 prefer ads to halftime show or on-field action.
+A parent-child relationship is a tried and true formula for heartbreaking commercials; while there are more than a few comforting examples, this one-minute spot for Wrigley's Extra gum is a sweet and standout.
+Starring a father, daughter and some rubber-wrapping cranes, it is a moving advertisement almost without words that is much more than just chewing gum.
+In parts of Asia, particularly Thailand, advertisers seem to want to make viewers cry; one company Thai Life Insurance is especially known for producing massively popular and moving advertisements.
+For millions of Americans, the Super Bowl is really about commercials; while older viewers tend to remain interested in the game, most viewers under 30 prefer ads to halftime show or on-field action.